Back

 Depending on the nature of the outsourced service, businesses may become overly reliant on their outsourcing partners.
 This dependency can create challenges if the company needs to change or terminate its relationship with the supplier.

-The business may find itself in a vulnerable position, relying on the supplier’s skills to complete essential tasks.
+The business may be vulnerable, relying on the supplier’s skills to complete essential tasks.
 Over time, third-party agents may become deeply integrated into the company’s operations, leading to a risky employment relationship.

 These reasons highlight the importance of careful planning, risk assessment, and ongoing management in outsourcing endeavors.
-It’s crucial to strike a balance between cost reduction and maintaining control over core business activities to ensure outsourcing arrangements contribute positively to a company’s success rather than becoming a liability.
+It’s crucial to balance cost reduction and control over core business activities to ensure outsourcing arrangements contribute positively to a company’s success rather than becoming a liability.

 So, How Can We Avoid Outsourcing Failures?